brupoon/brunstonio/index.md

 Hi!
 I'm Brunston Poon, an EECS student in the UC Berkeley College of Engineering, Class of 2020.
 I also am an alumnus of St. Paul's School, Form of 2016.

+My research and academic interests are broad, though of late I focus on the intersection of domain science with computer science, and integrated hardware/software development.
+At present, I am a research assistant with the Center for Time Domain Informatics at the Berkeley Institute for Data Science, focusing on the Cesium-ML project.

-My interests are broad: I am currently an undergraduate research apprentice at the UC Berkeley Space Sciences Laboratory;I was formerly an intern at Lockheed Martin Space Systems Company and an intern with Dr. Geoff Mathews of the University of Hawaii doing low-cost stellar spectroscopy development; I have played the piano for over a decade (and made it to Carnegie Hall); finally, I love to write (particularly poetry).
-I'm also a fairly good whistler and a voracious reader.
+In the fall of 2016 I was an undergraduate research apprentice at the UC Berkeley Space Sciences Laboratory; I was formerly an intern at Lockheed Martin Space Systems Company and an intern with Dr. Geoff Mathews of the University of Hawaii doing low-cost stellar spectroscopy development.

+Regarding my non-STEM interests, I have played the piano for over a decade.
+I love to write (particularly poetry).
+I'm also a good whistler and a voracious reader.
 Below, you will find a list of projects I find worth highlighting.

 Additional Links
 ================